netdata/netdata/collectors/systemd-journal.plugin/README.md

 ⚠️ Two things to keep always in mind:

 1. `systemd-journal-remote` doesn't provide a mechanism to authorize each individual server to write its logs to the parent server.
-Especially in public faced servers you need to make sure that the endpoints of this service are protected from "bad actors" (for instance; on the centralization server, allow traffic to the `systemd-journal-remote` specific port (`19532`) only from each individual server)
+Especially in public-faced servers you need to make sure that the endpoints of this service are protected from "bad actors" (for instance; on the centralization server, allow traffic to the `systemd-journal-remote` specific port (`19532`) only from each individual server)
-2. Even with TLS enabled on the centralization server, we don't advise you to push systemd journal logs over public network.
+2. Even with TLS enabled on the centralization server, we don't advise you to push systemd journal logs over the public network.
 Prefer cleaner approaches, for instance, create one centralization server per one specific subnet of your VPC.

 #### Configuring a journals' centralization server